 Gate 7: For those attending the Rogers Centre, Rees Street, northbound from Lake Shore Boulevard West will be used for accessibility vehicles and other mobility-accessible services.
 A staging area for those using accessibility services will be set up on Rees Street at Bremner Boulevard, for gate 7 access.

 Gate 13: A similar area will be established on Blue Jays Way in front of the Marriott Hotel, for those entering through gate 13.

-The condominiums in the area as well as the businesses have been provided with security passes for their use, to allow them access during closures, in an effort to alleviate any disruption in their attending work or home.
+The condominium residents in the area as well as the business owners have been provided with security passes for their use, to allow them access during closures, in an effort to alleviate any disruption in their attending work or home.

-Police, in partnership with the Scotiabank Arena, the Rogers Centre, as well as the City of Toronto are encouraging people to use public transit or other carpool options.
+Police, in partnership with the Rogers Centre, as well as the City of Toronto are encouraging people to use public transit or other carpool options.